Please leave your name and details and we'll get back to you as soon as possible. Thank you

 We understand that your personal information is extremely precious and it is important to us that you are able to express your wishes in terms of the way we contact you and that, wherever legally or contractually possible, these wishes are followed.

-This will be collected either at the time of your application for membership or if you have subsequent dealings with HCSA staff or representatives, for instance membership queries or in the recording of details around employment cases where you have requested our assistance.
+This will be collected either at the time of your application for membership, when you sign up for the HCSA Research Panel or if you have subsequent dealings with HCSA staff or representatives, for instance membership queries or in the recording of details around employment cases where you have requested our assistance.

 In order to assist in the formulation of policy and to gauge member opinion on important topics, we may store survey responses for a limited period.
 Generally these will be anonymised unless you have given your express permission or offered your personal information for a clearly stated purpose as part of an individual survey.